hsml2ge/Database-Backup/README.md

 Database backup is the process of backing up the operational state, architecture and stored data of database software.
 It enables the creation of a duplicate instance or copy of a database in case the primary database crashes, is corrupted or is lost.
 Many developers have complaint about ways to take full backup of their database.
 I believe this solution should solve their problem.

 ### WINDOWS MSSQL SERVER
-  To auto generate backup for mssql server, the following steps should be followed.
+  To auto generate backup for mssql server, the following steps should be followed:
   * Install 7z on your computer
   * Click MSSQL-SERVER folder and MSSQL_SERVER.bat
   * Copy the content of MSSQL_SERVER.bat